telerik/ajax-docs/api/server/Telerik.Web.UI/RadSpell.md

 #### Remarks
 If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  EnableEmbeddedScripts `Boolean`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to render links to the embedded client scripts or not.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If EnableEmbeddedScripts is set to false you will have to register the needed script files by hand.

-###  LocalizationPath `String`

-Gets or sets a value indicating where the soell will look for its .resx localization files.
-            By default these files should be in the App_GlobalResources folder.
-However, if you cannot put the resource files in the default location or .resx files compilation is disabled for some reason (e.g. in a DotNetNuke environment), this property should be set to the location of the resource files.

-#### Remarks
-If specified, the LocalizationPath
-            property will allow you to load the spell localization files from any location in the current web application.

-###  EnableEmbeddedSkins `String`

-Gets or sets the value, indicating whether to render links to the embedded skins or not.

-#### Remarks
-If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

 ###  EnableEmbeddedBaseStylesheet `Boolean`